orchest/orchest/orchest/jupyter-server/README.md

 - [ ] Naming should be more clear.
 Now we have Jupyter server and jupyter-server.
 This is fine in text but when talking to people it just totally isn't.
 - [ ] Shouldn't the testing environment be equal to the production environment?
-- [ ] Fix the tests!
-They should be cleaner than they are now.
-Also make sure the comments and documentation are on point.
-Add things to the `tests/README.md`.
 - [ ] Create `/app/errors/` with `__init__.py` and `handlers.py` to create the blueprints and handle
     the errors respectively.
 See this one https://flask-restplus.readthedocs.io/en/stable/errors.html for examples of handlers.